Jesús Carranza, Veracruz: History

+Geography

 Climate

 Jesus Carranza is located in the foothills of the Sierra Madre Oriental.
 It has a tropical climate and big rivers, and has an average temperature of 27 degrees Celsius, with rains in November that can last for 30 days straight and a dry season in April, although climate change and land deterioration can cause large floods and an extended dry season that can kill ranch animals and wildlife.

-Animals
+Fauna

 There are many small animals that exist in the area such as wild boar, deer, iguanas, rabbit, reptiles, birds and armadillos.
 Most lands in the municipality are dedicated to ranching and cows and horses, agriculture, and fishery.

 Resources

 Some of the natural resources in the area consist of sand, gravel, mahogany, cedar, zapote, ceiba.
 There are many marine resources such as snook, turtles and shrimp.

 Agriculture

 Most of the land in this area, 90 percent, is used for agriculture.
 The other ten percent is dedicated to occupied housing.